bento-platform/bento_notification_service/README.md

-# chord_notification_service
+# Bento Notification Service
-Notification service for the CHORD project.
+Notification service for the Bento platform.

 ## Running in Development